documentcloud/help_center/_help/managing_accounts.md

 ## Switching organizations

+**Currently, there is no automated way to take the documents you've uploaded to one organization-linked account and move them to another organization-linked account.** If you would like to move your documents to a new account, we recommend that you re-upload them to your new account.

-If you are switching the organization you work for but would like to retain access to the DocumentCloud account you've been using, please contact us at **support@documentcloud.org**.
+If you have any questions or concerns about what happens to your documents when switching organizations, please contact us at **support@documentcloud.org**.